 We just want to be sure that these vehicles are safe for you and your family.

 Don’t wait to seek out legal assistance if you are in an accident involving an electric car.
 Insurance companies may treat this as a normal accident, but there is a chance it is not.
 This is newer technology and, if it has caused you harm, there needs to be some accountability from the company that made it.
 At the Compass Law Group, we will work to get you compensation for your injuries.
-When you need an Inglewood electric car accident attorney, you can contact us for a free consultation by clicking here or calling 800-602-4010.
+When you need a car accident attorney, you can contact us for a free consultation by clicking here or calling 800-602-4010.

 Hiring the right personal injury attorney can often make the difference between getting the maximum settlement to account for your medical care, damages and lost wages or getting short changed or even having your case dismissed completely.